stockAI-py/stockait/README.md

 ## Why stockait?
 - **Stock Price Big Data Collection**

- 'stockAir' stores big data in github and provides it to users.
+ 'stockait' stores big data in github and provides it to users.
 Because 'stockAir' is a research package, the data provided here focused on collecting data, storing it reliably, and storing it in a high-quality way, rather than collecting it in real time with unstable crawling methods.

 - **An integrated package that enables the entire process of machine learning**